imbd/ai-ai-assistant/README.md

 # ChatGPT Copilot

+Equipped with up‑to‑date knowledge of the ChatGPT interface and features, this assistant helps you use ChatGPT efficiently!

 ## Modes

+- **Pair Mode (Copilot)**: Practical “pairing” for doing tasks together in ChatGPT.
+The assistant suggests modes and prompts.
+Screen sharing is supported and recommended.

 - **Lesson mode**: Guided, lightweight curriculum that teaches AI usage.
 The assistant updates lesson progress and shares short, copyable prompts during the session.
 Screen sharing is supported and recommended.
-- **Copilot (Pair) mode**: Practical “pairing” workflow for doing tasks together in ChatGPT.
-The assistant suggests modes and concise prompts.
-Screen sharing is supported and recommended.

 ## Demo videos

+- Pair mode (Copilot): [link pending]
 - Lesson mode: [link pending]
-- Copilot mode: [link pending]

 ## Getting Started